-If you notice streaks, squeaks or chatter when you use your windshield wipers, it's time to shop for replacement blades.
-While auto experts recommend replacing your wiper blades at least once a year, you don't need to spend a lot to get a quality set.
-In fact, reviews show that some of the top performers are among the least expensive available.
+If you notice streaks, squeaks or chatter when you use your windshield wipers, it's time to shop for replacement wiper blades.
+While auto experts recommend replacing your windshield wipers at least once a year, you don't need to spend a lot to get a quality set.
+In fact, reviews show that some of the best wiper blades are inexpensive models.